-It is our desire to encourage expressive and exciting dance performances without sacrificing quality of dancing and safety.
+We want to encourage expressive and exciting dance performances without sacrificing quality of dancing and safety.
 To maintain this balance, we encourage you to put on a good show (including humor where appropriate) but within the context of presenting solid dance fundamentals.
-Keep in mind that people of all ages may be present at the event and dance recordings will be available online for the general public.
+People of all ages may be present at the event and dance recordings will be available online for the general public.
 If the judges find any action to be inappropriate, you may earn lower scores and in extreme cases, a warning, disqualification, or event ban.